hazelcast/hazelcast-reference-manual/src/JavaClientHD.md

 </hazelcast-client>
 ```

-Please notice that when the in-memory format is NATIVE, i.e. High-Density Memory Store is enabled, the configuration element `<eviction>` is used to specify the eviction behavior of your client's near cache.
-In this case, the elements `<max-size>` and `<eviction-policy>` used in the configuration of a near cache without High-Density Memory Store do not have any impact.
+Please notice that when the in-memory format is NATIVE, i.e. High-Density Memory Store is enabled, the configuration element `<eviction>` is used to specify the eviction behavior of your client's Near Cache.
+In this case, the elements `<max-size>` and `<eviction-policy>` used in the configuration of a Near Cache without High-Density Memory Store do not have any impact.

 The element `<eviction>` has the following attributes:

-- `size`: Maximum size (entry count) of the near cache.
+- `size`: Maximum size (entry count) of the Near Cache.
-- `max-size-policy`: Maximum size policy for eviction of the near cache.
+- `max-size-policy`: Maximum size policy for eviction of the Near Cache.
 Available values are as follows:
 	* ENTRY_COUNT: Maximum entry count per member.
 	* USED_NATIVE_MEMORY_SIZE: Maximum used native memory size in megabytes.
 	* USED_NATIVE_MEMORY_PERCENTAGE: Maximum used native memory percentage.